Eme Ufot Ekaette: Education

+Profession and personal life

+Ekaette is a Pharmacist, Businesswoman, and former Lawmaker.
+Ekaette is Igbo and identifies as a Christian.

 Politics

 She was elected Senator for the Akwa Ibom South constituency of Akwa Ibom State, Nigeria, taking office on 29 May 2007.
 She is a member of the People's Democratic Party (PDP).

 After taking her seat in the Senate in June 2007, Ekaette was appointed to committees on Women and Youth, Local and Foreign Debts, Health and Environment.

 In a mid-term evaluation of Senators in May 2009, ThisDay noted that she had not sponsored any bills but had shown committed leadership to her Women Affairs Development Committee.

 Later she sponsored a bill on Indecent Dressing, which became known as the nudity bill.

 The proposed legislation would prescribe three months imprisonment for women who display their belly buttons, breasts or wear mini skirts in public places.

 The bill was presented by a Nigerian delegation to the United Nations General Assembly, where it drew some criticism, and was a subject of considerable controversy in Nigeria.